MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 `cross-fetch` is a popular library used for cross-platform access to the `fetch` API across multiple environments.
-Under the hood, however, the library uses `XMLHttpRequest` and thus causes issues when used in a snap.
+Under the hood, however, the library uses `XMLHttpRequest` and thus causes issues when used in a Snap.

 You can easily patch this issue using `patch-package`.
 Open `node_modules/cross-fetch/browser-ponyfill.js` and find the following lines near the bottom of